open-contracting/standard/docs/guidance/map/amendments.md

 #### Tender Amendment

 A few days later, the publisher increases the value of the tender and extends the deadline for bid submissions.
-These changes are considered as an 'amendment' by the publisher (depending on jurisdiction, certain changes can need to be disclosed as amendments), and so the new release has the `tag` 'tenderAmendment' and an `amendments` block under `tender`.
+These changes are considered as an 'amendment' by the publisher (depending on jurisdiction, certain changes can need to be disclosed as amendments), and so the new release has the `tag` 'tenderAmendment' and an `amendments` object under `tender`.
 The release reflects the updated value (USD 2000 instead of USD 1000) and the updated closing date for bid submissions (`2012-02-20` instead of `2012-02-15`).
 See the JSON example below.

 ```{jsoninclude} ../../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/2